 Interesting Fact: I have "dressed the men" at the Pageant of the Masters (Laguna Beach, CA) for 10 years as a member of the Wardrobe department volunteers.

 Education: B.A. in English, Portland State University; MLS, Emporia State University

-Interesting Fact: I have been an actor and playwright in the Portland theater community for over twenty years.
-I also love to cook, am a neophyte gardener, and have recently taken up running.
+Interesting Fact: I am an award-winning playwright, and have been active in the Portland theater community for over twenty-five years.
+I am also an avid cook and Julia Child fan, and enjoy running.